-Anyone who doesn’t like the appearance of his or her nose.
-Many patients have a dorsal hump on their nose that can make the nose more masculine.
+Rhinoplasty candidates include anyone who doesn’t like the appearance of his or her nose.
+Many patients have a dorsal hump on their nose that can make the nose more masculine “My Father’s Nose”.
 Some people simply don’t like the roundness of their nasal tip.
 Some feel that their nose hangs to low or is turned too high.
 Some people feel their nose just isn’t straight.
 All of these deformities can be corrected via rhinoplasty.
 Rhinoplasty achieves the following:

 Facial balance: Whether you feel your nose is too large, too wide, asymmetrical, or has an unattractive angle, nose surgery can improve the size, shape, and overall appearance of your nose.
 Rhinoplasty will help balance your facial features by creating a nose that is in better harmony with the rest of your face, which can increase your confidence and improve your overall quality of life.